ravialdy/ravialdy.github.io/_pages/about.md

 #### Where I Learned

 - **University**: I got my degree in Statistics from Universitas Indonesia which is the best university in Indonesia according to #QS World University and Times Higher Education (THE) 2024 Rankings.
-My GPA was 3.52 out of 4.00.
+My GPA was 3.52 out of 4.00 (Top 10%, Cumlaude).
 - **Special Courses**: I took a special Machine Learning course from Bangkit Academy.
 This course was led by Google and other big tech companies.

-#### My Important Work

-I like to make new things that help in AI and Data Science.
-I have two big projects that are free for everyone to use:

-- **ZOSignSGD Black-Box Attacks**: This is a project about reproducing the ZoSignSGD black-box adversarial attack published in ICLR 2019 that is written in pytorch.
-You can check it [here](https://github.com/ravialdy/ZOSignSGD-PyTorch).

-- **PETL Black-Box Attacks Library**: This is the first python library for evaluating the robustness of Parameter Efficient Transfer-Learning (PETL) models against black-box adversarial attacks.
-You can check it [here](https://github.com/ravialdy/PETL-Attacks).

-These are free to use and you can find them on GitHub.

 #### How to Contact Me
 The best way to talk to me is by [Email](mailto:ravialdyhidayat@gmail.com) or [LinkedIn](https://www.linkedin.com/in/ravialdy-hidayat-a617a8156/).
 You can also see more about my work on [GitHub](https://github.com/ravialdy).